undergrad-partner-school

 Job Placement

-The starting salary for graduates employed within six months of graduating at this school averages 52,500 USD.
+The average annual salary for graduates employed six months after graduation from this institution is 52,500 USD.

 $52,500